 American Soprano Anne Wieben has been hailed by critics as ‘sensual’ and ‘secure’ (Münchner Merkur) with a ‘hint of femme fatal in her velvety soprano’ (Süddeutschezeitung).She holds a Masters degree in Opera Performance from the Vienna Conservatory and a Bachelor of Music in Classical Vocal Performance, magna cum laude, from the University of Minnesota.

 In March 2017, Wieben once again took the stage as Fiordiligi in Cosi fan tutte with Teatro Barocco.
 2017 also saw Wieben reprise the role of Donna Anna to critical acclaim in Don Giovanni with OperaRundUm.
 She will join Oper Rund Um again as Donna Anna in June, 2018.

 Wieben performs regularly with Vienna’s premier interactive theater ensemble, Nesterval and is currently starring in their sold-out show “Das Dorf”, a world premiere piece created in cooperation with Brut Wien.
-Last year, she starred in their sold-out “Dirty Faust” which ran 30 performances from October 2017 through January 2018.
+Last year, she starred in their sold-out, critically acclaimed “Dirty Faust” which ran 30 performances from October 2017 through January 2018.
 Austrian newspaper “Die Presse” ranked the piece as the second best theater experience of 2017.